Remote Access to the Martinos Center Computer System

 The location is shown in the PATH result of the findsession command.

-Exit the ssh session into gate and then on your Linux box run
+Exit the ssh session on door and then use the transfer program appropriate to your OS from above.
+For example if you have a Linux box run

 something like: